kalmanb/sbt-ctags/README.md

 ## How it works - example
 First update your dependencies:

-    > ctagsLoad
+    > ctagsDownload

 Then select the dependency you wish to import for example `scala-library`:

     > ctagsAdd <tab>...
     > ctagsAdd scala-library

 This will extract the `scala-library` source into `.lib-src/org.scala-lang.scala-library/` and run ctags over the whole project including the imported sources.
+Both Java and Scala libs can be added.

 Now you can use ctags to navigate the `scala-library` source.